ytanimura/yotabaito/profile/mathematics.md

 An algebraic approach to Duflo's polynomial conjecture in the nilpotent case

 ## 発表論文
-- Y. Tanimura, A splitting of local rigidity of Clifford–Klein forms of homogeneous spaces of completely solvable Lie groups, International Journal of Mathematics, Online Ready
+- Y. Tanimura, A splitting of local rigidity of Clifford–Klein forms of homogeneous spaces of completely solvable Lie groups, International Journal of Mathematics, 32(8):2150058, 2021
 - Y. Tanimura, An algebraic approach to Duflo's polynomial conjecture in the nilpotent case, Journal of Lie Theory, 29(3):839 - 879, 2019

 ## 口頭発表